gregmamoyac/AI-PenetrationTesting-Assistant-Training-App/README.md

 1. **Configure AI Endpoint**

    >  **Note**: It is recommended to use the default AI models developed by the GhostCrew team, but if you choose to create your own, you will need to modify the files below to reflect your endpoint URL.
 Additional modification may be required to ensure correct payload and response.
-Contact for AWS Environment implementation guide.
+Contact for AWS Environment implementation guide and development of AWS security configuration scanning.

    Once your AI service is configured and tested: